human-conditions/yodrew.github.io-original/_pages/introduction.md

 ###### usage

-Here is a note on my use of words.

 I don't use neologisms.
 I don't use words in any special sense.
 Virtually any dictionary will clear up confusion you may have while reading.
 Read through the senses and the etymology as well.

-My usage is sometimes unusual because I take pains to recover the original or essential meanings of words using etymology and historical usage.
-Popular use and manipulation by elites constantly degrade the true senses of high-level abstractions.
+My usage is sometimes unusual.
+I take pains to recover the original or essential meanings of words by digging into etymology and historical usage.
+Manipulation by elites and sloppy popular use constantly degrades the true senses of high-level abstractions.
 Words become corrupt or acquire unfortunate associations.
 Language is artificial and must be maintained.

-I consider this half the job of intellectuals and our audiences alike.
+I consider this half the job of intellectuals.
 The Oxford English Dictionary exemplifies this effort.
 Editions of American Heritage Dictionary and Webster's from before 1970 are excellent.
 Beware of newer lexicology.
-It is both better and worse than ever due to extreme divergence of philosophical influences in the last 40 years.
+It is both better and worse than ever due to extreme divergence of philosophical influences.

 ##### requirements